We Ship Worldwide

 5. Make Sure the Date Code is Correct:

-Therefore, never rely solely on the date code as proof of authenticity - you must take everything into account and examine the bag as a whole to determine if it’s the real deal.
+You should always be mindful that some counterfeiters – especially the crafty ones behind the very convincing replicas known as "super fakes" - know of Louis Vuitton’s date code system and know of the absence of a date code in new handbags.
+Never rely solely on the date code as proof of authenticity – take everything into account and examine the bag as a whole to determine if it’s the real deal.

 Country codes: